 The Show Control page presents a system of 'actions'.
-A signal that the CueCore2 needs to respond to or perhaps convert into some other signal, needs to be expressed in an actions.
-With the exception of converting timecode protocols; this can be done in the Settings page (see page 58).Before programming actions please consider the Show Control structure in figure 9.2.
+A signal that the Quad-Core needs to respond to or perhaps convert into some other signal, needs to be expressed in an actions.
+Before programming actions please consider the Show Control structure in figure 9.2.